 This profoundly philosophical interpretation or Mathematical Theory is echoed in many spiritual traditions.
 Such references are not always direct, however, and in fact may have been intentionally obscure in order to prevent the “uninitiated” from gaining access to the power inherent in such knowledge.
 The School of Pythagoras, for example, was known to limit the dissemination of the mathematical and philosophical understandings they achieved.
-The so-called Mystery Schools of ancient Egypt, Sumeria, Greece, and Judaea were also very much into keeping their own counsel and limiting access by the uninitiated.
-The biblical prohibition from eating of the Tree of Life or Tree of Knowledge of Good and Evil may represent another case of a little knowledge being a dangerous thing — at least to someone’s thinking.
+The so-called Mystery Schools of ancient Africa, Kemet, Sumeria, and Greece, were very much into keeping their own counsel and limiting access to the uninitiated.

-The same can be said of the modern world, where mathematics are taught in such a dismal and inadequate manner, that mathematical anxiety has become a psychological condition semi-officially recognized by the public school systems, and in some respects encouraged as a means of convincing the majority to avoid like the plague the very idea of numbers and geometries.
-Accordingly, the odds are very good that those who think of themselves as mathematically untalented, may find they know far more mathematics than they might otherwise have expected.
-Music, for example, is a primary illustration of the ability of individuals to unknowingly appreciate geometry and mathematics, even when they’re not serious left brain thinkers.
+In the modern world mathematics are taught in such a dismal and inadequate manner, that mathematical anxiety has become a psychological condition recognized by the public school systems, and in some respects encouraged as a means of convincing the majority to avoid the very idea of numbers and geometries.
+However, those who think of themselves as mathematically challenged, may find they know far more mathematics than they might expect.
+Music is a primary illustration of the ability to unknowingly appreciate geometry and mathematics, even when not a serious left brain thinker.

-The key in this regard [pardon the pun] is that Music is basically about ratios, frequencies (geometrical sine waves), and timing (a very mathematical kind of thingamagig).
-There is also a strong geometrical connection, in that, if one takes the unique 3-4-5 right triangle (with sides of 3, 4, and 5 equal units — the only triangular shape utilizing a combination of single digit whole numbers which result in one angle of the triangle equaling 90 degrees — however, larger numbers such as 5, 12, and 13 also work), and strings a continuous fine wire to each of the three points of the triangle, it is then possible to tune one of the sides to a particular note, and have the other two sides be in a tuned harmony.
+The key in this regard is that Music is basically about ratios, frequencies (geometrical sine waves), and timing (a very mathematical kind of thing).
+There is also a strong geometrical connection.
+For example, if one takes the unique 3-4-5 right triangle (with sides of 3, 4, and 5 equal units — the only triangular shape utilizing a combination of single digit whole numbers which result in one angle of the triangle equaling 90 degrees — however, larger numbers such as 5, 12, and 13 also work), and strings a continuous fine wire to each of the three points of the triangle, it is then possible to tune one of the sides to a particular note, and have the other two sides be in a tuned harmony.
 The three sides of the triangle form a series of tones that are equivalent to the first three strings of a tuned guitar.

-Other examples of geometrical knowledge not always appreciated include: The well known Vesica Pisces (at least in one of its interpretations), The Great Pyramids (which are readily visualized and understood), and diamonds of various cuts (i.e. geometries).
-The latter are often fully understood and greatly appreciated by the mathematically disinclined (if not, in fact, a set of geometries quickly and accurately appraised from a financial view point by the truly discerning individual).
-Initially, one may not be familiar with the distinction between a dodecahedron and an icosohedron (or a Rose cut), but once enlightened as to their definition and practical aspects, examples of the geometries suddenly begin showing up most everywhere.
+Other examples of geometrical knowledge not always appreciated include: The well known Vesica Pisces (at least in one of its interpretations), The Great Pyramids (which are readily visualized and understood), and diamonds of various cuts (geometries).
+The latter are often fully understood and greatly appreciated by the mathematically disinclined (and quickly and accurately appraised from a financial viewpoint).
+Initially, one may not be familiar with the distinction between a dodecahedron and an icosohedron (or a Rose cut), but once enlightened as to their definition and practical aspects, examples of the geometries suddenly begin to show most everywhere.

-Sacred Mathematics is not exclusively about geometry, however.
+Sacred Mathematics is not exclusively about geometry.
 There are, for example, Magic Squares, Fibonacci Numbers, numbers in general (e.g. Nines), Numerology, and a whole host of other strange relationships among the very real aspects of the universe.

-Pythagoras taught that the motions of the planets, the Moon and Sun (as well as an invisible Anti-Earth on the other side of the Sun), created the Harmony of the Spheres, but which ordinary people could not hear because they were too accustomed to it.
+The motions of the planets, the Moon and Sun (as well as an invisible Anti-Earth on the other side of the Sun), created the Harmony of the Spheres, but which ordinary people could not hear because they were too accustomed to it.
 Pythagoras and his followers made no distinction between music, mathematics and magic.
-Magic and music, for example, were found to be based upon mathematical laws.
-Furthermore, everything in the universe followed these mathematical laws and the universe was created out of the geometrical relationships of the numbers, and thus constituted the true basis of reality.
-Which says a lot.
+Magic and music were found to be based upon mathematical laws.
+Furthermore, everything in the universe followed these mathematical laws and the universe was created out of the geometrical relationships of the numbers, and thus seemed to constitute the true basis of reality.

 Pythagoras believed that each number was holy and had its own powers.
 One was the indivisible monad, creating everything out of itself.
 Two was the pure duality, perfect balance between opposites.
 Three was the number of the gods, while four was the number of the material world (hence the four elements).
 And so on.
 This became the foundation of the Numerology that the Order of Hermes ultimately adopted.
 The Tarot is also strongly reminiscent of Pythagorean thought in this regard.

-Plato was also into the numbers.
-So to speak.
-After Socrates had been executed — allegedly for the horrendous crime of accepting money from those he taught! — Plato left Athens and traveled to Egypt, Sicily and Italy.
+After Socrates had been executed — allegedly for the horrendous crime of accepting money from those he taught! — Plato left Athens and traveled to Sicily and Italy.
 At the latter pit stop, Plato learned of Pythagoras, and quickly came to appreciate the value of mathematics.
 Based on ideas Plato gained from Pythagoras’ disciples, Plato decided: